yasmine-touati/AI_job_application_agent/README.md

 - Scrape job postings and internships from various websites.
 - Analyze your resume and match it with job descriptions.
-- Generate tailored application emails or cover letters.
+- Generate tailored resume, application emails or cover letters.
 - Optionally track application statuses and provide interview preparation tips.

 ## Features